psd-tools/psd-tools/README.rst

 Design overview
 ---------------

-The process of handling a PSD file is splitted into 3 stages:
+The process of handling a PSD file is split into 3 stages:

 1) "Reading": the file is read and parsed to low-level data structures that closely match the specification.
 No PIL images